fbpx

 background

-Recommendations for a trip to northern Peru
+Luggage and clothing for your trip to Peru

 As the climate is not very predictable, our recommendations are to bring the following equipment: